The Simon-Fiset Suite of Competitions

 As the professional standard of this competition requires extensive effort and cost to ensure the utmost quality for students, all registration fees are final and nonrefundable.

 SMTA is happy and proud to present the annual Simon-Fiset Piano Competition, which is scheduled for February 7-8, 2026.
-We are also thrilled that last year’s host, Seattle Chamber Music Society (“SCMS”) will again welcome us to their beautiful, state-of-the-art center in downtown Seattle at Union Square.
+We are also thrilled that last year’s host, The Center for Chamber Music, will again welcome us to their beautiful, state-of-the-art center in downtown Seattle at Union Square.

 2026 Adjudicators